Distilling Revival across New Jersey and a Renaissance

 No, Nada, Never Repealed another one.

 So now you know.
 Blame Jersey!
 Well, not really.
-But it is clear Jersey had and continues to have a role in distilling spirits.
+But it is clear that Jersey has had, and continues to have, a role in distilling spirits.
 Let’s take a look.

 Somerset Hills Distilling History

-On January 17, 2012, Governor Chris Christie signed into law reducing the annual distilling registration fee from $12,500 to $938, the same fee the state charges for microbreweries.
-This law also enabled the craft distilling industry to permit New Jersey sales, tastings, and tours.
-A year later, in February 2013, the state issued its first distilling license to begin distilling up to 20,000 gallons/year since the prohibition to Jersey Artisan Distilling.
-The law would also clarify rules covering on-site public sampling, allowing micro-distillers to pour up to three half-ounce samples per person/per day.
+On January 17, 2012, Governor Chris Christie signed a bill into law that reduced the annual distilling registration fee from $12,500 to $938, the same fee the state charges for microbreweries.
+This law also enabled the craft distilling industry to conduct sales, tastings, and tours in New Jersey.
+A year later, in February 2013, the state issued its first distilling license, allowing Jersey Artisan Distilling to begin distilling up to 20,000 gallons/year since the Prohibition.
+The law would also clarify rules governing on-site public sampling, allowing micro-distillers to pour up to three half-ounce samples per person per day.

 The Somerset Hills area is rich in German, Dutch, and Scottish heritage.
 A few noted family names held strong to the distilling practice.
-For both libations and fuel, the names included such locals as the Melicks, Mellicks, Bunns, and others who have been distilling back to the early 1800s.
+For both libations and fuel, the names included locals such as the Melicks, Mellicks, Bunns, and others who have been distilling since the early 1800s.
 You see, the area was an orchard paradise, namely apples and peaches.
 Orchards were abundant in the area and used as a key ingredient for distilling alcohol.

-Bunns Mill, built by John Bunn in 1844 was the “industrial enterprise in Bernardsville”, according to the Bernardsville News.
-It ground wheat, rye, buckwheat, flour, and corn and served as the area cider mill and distillery.
+Bunns Mill, built by John Bunn in 1844, was the “industrial enterprise in Bernardsville”, according to the Bernardsville News.
+It ground wheat, rye, buckwheat, and corn, produced flour, and served as the area’s cider mill and distillery.

 Right on the banks of the Mine Brook River, and just down the road from the Bernards Inn, the Bunn pond was often told where people would get their “bunn on”, a local term meaning they’d come purchase their apple & peach moonshine whiskey and get tanked while sitting by the water.